openmeeg/openmeeg.github.io/index.rst

 The references to be acknowledged are:

-    - Gramfort A., Papadopoulo T., Olivi E., ClercM. `OpenMEEG: opensource software for quasistatic bioelectromagnetics <http://www.biomedical-engineering-online.com/content/9/1/45>`_, BioMedical Engineering OnLine 45:9, 2010
+    - Gramfort A., Papadopoulo T., Olivi E., Clerc M. `OpenMEEG: opensource software for quasistatic bioelectromagnetics <http://www.biomedical-engineering-online.com/content/9/1/45>`_, BioMedical Engineering OnLine 45:9, 2010